MPNet: Masked and Permuted Pre-training for Language Understanding: Experiments and Results

 \subsection{Results on Question Answering (SQuAD)}

 The Stanford Question Answering Dataset (SQuAD) task requires to extract the answer span from the provided context based on the question.
-We evaluate our model on SQuAD v1.1~\cite{rajpurkar2016squad} and SQuAD v2.0~\cite{rajpurkar2018know}.
+We evaluate our model on SQuAD v1.1~\cite{rajpurkar2016squad} dev set and SQuAD v2.0~\cite{rajpurkar2018know} dev/test set (SQuAD v1.1 has closed its entry for the test set submission).
 SQuAD v1.1 always exists the corresponding answer for each question and the corresponding context, while some questions do not have the corresponding answer in SQuAD v2.0.
 For v1.1, we add a classification layer on the outputs from the pre-trained model to predict whether the token is a start or end position of the answer.
 For v2.0, we additionally add a binary classification layer to predict whether the answer exists.

-The results of MPNet on SQuAD dev set are reported on Table~\ref{SQuAD}.
-All of the listed results are reported in $\text{BERT}_{\text{BASE}}$ setting and from single model without any data augmentation for fair comparisons.
-It can be seen that MPNet outperforms BERT, XLNet and RoBERTa by a large margin, both in SQuAD v1.1 and v2.0, which are consistent with the results on GLUE tasks, demonstrating the advantages of MPNet.
+The results of MPNet on SQuAD are reported on Table~\ref{SQuAD}.
+All of the listed results are reported in $\rm{BERT}_{\rm{BASE}}$ setting and from single model without any data augmentation for fair comparisons.
+We notice that MPNet outperforms BERT, XLNet and RoBERTa by a large margin, both in SQuAD v1.1 and v2.0, which are consistent with the results on GLUE tasks, showing the advantages of MPNet.